kubernetes/website/blog/_posts/2018-05-02-developing-on-kubernetes.md

 [Squash](https://github.com/solo-io/squash) consists of a debug server that is fully integrated with Kubernetes, and a IDE plugin.
 It allows you to insert breakpoints and do all the fun stuff you are used to doing when debugging an application using an IDE.
 It bridges IDE debugging experience with your Kubernetes cluster by allowing you to attach the debugger to a pod running in your Kubernetes cluster.

 Implications:
-* Can be use independently of other tools you chose
+* Can be used independently of other tools you chose
 * Requires a privileged DaemonSet
 * Integrates with popular IDEs
 * Supports Go, Python, Node.js, Java and gdb